 Using an e-signing solution, which is included in many contract lifecycle management software solutions, can reduce the time to signature from weeks or days to hours or even minutes.
 E-signing of contracts is definitely a best practice for anyone doing business today — the cost and time savings are significant.

 Storage and compliance – Easily locate your documents

 Archiving is one of the fundamentals of contract management.
 It goes without saying that storing contracts scattered in binders, stuffed into filing cabinets or saved on a local hard drive is hardly best practice nowadays.
 Indeed, one of the most basic functionalities of contract management software is to provide a secure and centralized repository.

 This is obviously necessary for keeping your contracts safe from unauthorized external eyes.
-While best-in-class solutions also allow for customizable user permission levels for the sake of internal security.
-This functionality can be used to limit insights into specific projects or documents and determine who can perform edits to contracts, who are allowed to approve of them, and more.
+While best-in-class solutions also allow for customizable user permission levels for the sake of internal security, this functionality can be used to limit insights into specific projects or documents and determine who can perform edits to contracts, approvals, and more.

 The most basic activity in the full contract management lifecycle is to store the contracts in an electronic and searchable way.

 The best solutions also offer the ability to search contracts based not only on the document’s name, but also based on full text and metadata tags (which can be used to define other important information or content relevant to the contract).
 This sort of extensive searchability makes it quick and easy to locate a specific contract, stakeholder or clause.